 This year, instead of the annual pledge to get organized most likely forgotten already by now, why not get the Send it away Saturday habit?
 Each week, maybe on Saturday, take a look around and find one thing to let go of:

 - something that’s broken or outdated or one of fifteen identical things,

 - something you’re sick of dusting, moving, packing and unpacking, storing and looking at,

 - Something you no longer want, love or need.

 Once you’ve found a thing, let it go.
 Take it to the thrift store, put it in the recycling or the trash, put a free sign on it and set it on the curb.
 Next Saturday, find something else to let go.
 Breathe.
-Look at old Send it away Saturday posts for inspiration.
-Then go for a walk, drink a glass of water, call a friend.
+Go for a walk, drink a glass of water, call a friend.
 You got this, Send it away Saturday Expert!
 Slow and steady always wins the decluttering race.